stegianna/thesis/README.md

 # Thesis

-Repository containing the relevant files for the master's thesis project at UNIBG.
+Repository containing the relevant files for the master's thesis project entitled *Clustering-based Mondrian partitioning* at UNIBG.

 The folders included in this repo contain the most relevant files development of the thesis project.